lucacampanella/cordapp-deterministic-tutorial/README.md

 Inside sub-module `contracts` the file `ExamapleContract.java` contains a call to `new Random()`.
 If in `contracts/build.gradle` the line `apply from: '../deterministic.gradle'` is commented out, this compiles.
 Otherwise the module is built with the deterministic JDK and the deterministic Corda modules, thus it doesn't compile.

+## References
+Some of the code and ideas present in this repo are taken from [Cordapp-example-deterministic](https://github.com/corda/cordapp-example-deterministic)